-Huge stress introduced me to extreme back pain — pain so bad I couldn’t imagine it going away.
+Stress introduced me to extreme back pain — pain so bad I couldn’t imagine it going away.

-The research below connects low vitamin B12 levels with spinal cord degeneration:
+Research connects low vitamin B12 levels with spinal cord degeneration:

 Rest often relieves pain

 For example, when I had tetanus I could not tell from day to day if I was getting worse or better.
-It was only after keeping a TimeLine that I could see that if I did very little I could be up a few more seconds every day.
+It was only after keeping a TimeLine that I could see that if I did very little I could be up a few more seconds every day, literally, seconds.
 That is slow progress and it’s hard to accept that such small change is the best there is.

-It’s hard to do so little that it will not set you back.
+But, it’s hard to do so little that it will not set you back.
 That’s the bugaboo.
 Plus, if something stressful happens you can rest all day and still be worse than you were the day before.

 When I’m careful and exercise gradually I improve enough to walk around a store.
 When I’m not careful I get worse and have to use the store’s electric scooter.